Station Crew Preps for Sunday Spacewalk, Works Space Science

-Category: Space Hits: 2Astronaut Thomas Pesquet is pictured attached to the end of the Canadarm2 robotic arm during a spacewalk to install new roll out solar arrays.
+Category: Space Hits: 8Astronaut Thomas Pesquet is pictured attached to the end of the Canadarm2 robotic arm during a spacewalk to install new roll out solar arrays.

 The Expedition 65 crew is checking spacesuits and tools following Wednesday’s spacewalk while also getting ready for a second spacewalk on Sunday.
 There was also time aboard the International Space Station for ongoing research and maintenance.